 Branding & Design

-- How accurate is Zillow’s Zestimate?
+- How Accurate is Zillow’s Zestimate?

-- How does Zillow make money?
+- How Does Zillow Make Money?

-- How do you beat Zillow?
+- How Can You Beat Zillow?

-2. How Accurate is Zillow’s Zestimate?
+1. How Accurate is Zillow’s Zestimate?

 One of Zillow’s most famous (or infamous) features is their Zestimate.
 The Zestimate is the estimate that Zillow generates to the price a property.
 But unlike a real estate agent or appraiser, who visits the home, closely inspects it, runs comparables and takes into account unique features about the home, Zillow uses a computer algorithm.